Akatmks/vsquickview/README.md

 vsquickview is a frame-by-frame VapourSynth preview script designed to be used together with Jupyter Notebook with these advantages:

 * Less waiting. vsquickview will run alongside Jupyter Notebook.
-Everytimes you make an adjustment, you can switch to the vsquickview window to see the updated result immediately.
+Everytimes you make an adjustment, you can switch to the vsquickview window to view the result immediately.
 * Easier comparing between two clips with a right click.
 Blind comparing is also possible.

 *Thanks to*